 • Barrier to deciding:

 You are making good progress!
-At this point it’s helpful to take a 10 minute break before working through the next round of questions.
+At this point it’s helpful to take a 10-minute break before going on to the next round of questions.

 Round 4: “Big” Decisions (40 minutes)